RonRofe/important/angular.md

 Prepare all front-end files for deploying the app: `ng build --prod`
 Destination folder can be set under `angular.json` file -> `outputPath`.

+### Check For Updates Of Angular Dependencies
+Run the following to analyse non updated packages: `ng update`.

 ## Pipes

 ### Add Pipe